Coral Wong

-Coral Wong (1896–unknown), most commonly known as Coral Yuan or Uong Ging Cio, physician and religious missionary, was the medical superintendent of the Ningteh Hospital for the Church Missionary Society (CMS).
+Coral Wong (1896–unknown), most commonly known as Coral Yuan or Uong Ging Cio, was the medical superintendent of the Ningteh Hospital for the Church Missionary Society (CMS).
 Wong was one of the first females to be trained as a doctor by the CMS in China at the Hackett Medical College for Women.
 During her time at the Ningteh hospital, Wong pursued both medical and missionary work, built the maternity wing, and built accommodations for female staff, and engaged in evangelistic activities while fulfilling her duties as a physician.

 Early life

 Not much is known about Wong's early life.
 She was born sometime in 1896.
 It has been said that she was born not far from Ningteh, China.
 While growing up in Ningteh, she attended the CMS Girls' School in the area.
 When she was engaged to her fiancé, she was living with her father-in-law.
 However, both her fiancé and her father-in-law, who was a CMS catechist, passed away during her last year at the CMS Girls' School in 1914.
 Afterwards, Dr. Wong was taken care of by the principal of her school, Miss Clarke at the request of her father-in-law.
 Miss Clarke decided that Wong would train to become a doctor.